-Cash and cash equivalents comprise of cash at bank (which includes balances in transit from payment merchant platforms, for example, PayPal) and in hand.
+Cash and cash equivalents comprise of cash at bank (which includes balances in transit from payment merchant platforms) and in hand.

 1.22 Share capital

 Financial instruments issued by the Group are classified as equity only to the extent that they do not meet the definition of a financial liability or financial asset.